SEI-R-2-22/u1_hw_tic_tac_toe/readme.md

 - Run `open index.html` to open your game in the browser.
   - `cmd + option + i` or `ctrl + shift + i` to **open your dev tools** in your browser.
 - You'll be working in the `index.html` file, `app.js` in the `js` folder, and `style.css` in the `css` folder.
-- Before you even start working with JavaScript, construct the gameboard.
-The gameboard page should include the 3x3 grid (of divs), and at minimum a reset button.
-Using `id` and `class` on clickable elements will help you wire this up in JavaScript afterwards.
-- The JavaScript portion will be next
-  - Select elements and attach functions via event listeners
-  - You will also need a variable to keep track of moves.
-This will be used to indicate whether or not to draw an `X` or an `O`

 ## Setting Up the Game Board
 Think about what you'll want your game to look like along with how you'll want to display instructions and game information for players.
 Let's take a look at the `index.html` file.
-- First off, we'll want to replace the original title that currently says "Hello Front-End" with something more Tic Tac Toe specific
-- Tic Tac Toe has 9 spaces where either player will be able to make a move, so a reasonable way of implementing that in code would be with 9 divs inside of a container div.
-- A good way of setting up your board would be setting its display to either flex or grid.

 - Here is one way you could set it up with your HTML and CSS:
 #### HTML
 ```html